Best tutorial for Maven settings file | Sample mvn settings.xml example

 What are user and global settings XML file Location

-There are two types of settings.xml based on the location of these files.
+There are two types of settings.xml files based on their location:

 • Global settings.xml